U.S. Personal Finance Certification Examination

 SCOPE

-The USPFCE is written on a lower middle school reading level but still includes the same important personal finance content required for successful money management by high school students and adult learners.
+The U.S. Personal Finance Certification Examination offers two exams—Exam A and Exam B—written on different literacy levels, but both exams assess the same important personal finance content required for successful money management by high school students and adult learners.
+Both exams earn the same Certificate of Certification and Digital Badge.

 PREPARATION RESOURCES